markdown-extended/manifest/mde-manifest.md

 :   Any rule that can not be classified in the two first categories.
     See [§§](#D).

+The first rule to keep in mind is that the *structural* construction MUST be parsed BEFORE the *typographic* one.
+In other words, blocks rules have precedence over inline ones.

 ### A.5.
 Blank lines {#A5}